ZakKemble/AVRDUDESS/README.md

     mono avrdudess.exe

+## Updating AVRDUDE

+The latest AVRDUDE can be downloaded from [https://github.com/avrdudes/avrdude/releases](https://github.com/avrdudes/avrdude/releases).
+In AVRDUDESS click on the options button and fill in the `avrdude` and `avrdude.conf` boxes with the locations of the new files by clicking on the `...` browse buttons.

 ## Building

 You will need Microsoft Visual Studio 2015 or later installed (older might work too).
 Open `./src/avrdudess.sln` and click the 'Start' button at the top and it will build and run AVRDUDESS.\